maxstrauch/javaee-pinboard-demo/README.md

 JavaEE Pinboard Demo
 ==

 This project is a simple demo project to demonstrate the basic workflow of creating JavaEE applications using NetBeans IDE and GlassFish 4.
 It features a very simple pinboard which contains notes.
 Although there can be more than one pinboard, e.g. for different topics.
+See the data model and use case diagram for further information.

 Installation
 ===
 Quite simple: open the project using Netbeans and open the "required" EJB and WAR projects.
-Next create a new Derby database.
-Then you need to create a connection pool and a JDBC resource in the administration console (http://localhost:4848/).
-Finally create a "Persistence Unit" (persistence.xml) in the project.
-Now you are ready to go.
+More information on how to create the database configuration can be found in the file `create-db-tutorial.pdf`.

 Sources of information
 ===